 Even though you cannot get into Colonial Park Cemetery after they close you can still work the fence.
 I have spent many hours walking along the fence which surrounds Colonial Park Cemetery.
 I'll occasionally do EVP sessions with a voice recorder on quiet nights.
 While Colonial Park Cemetery isn't what I would call an EVP hotspot, I have got numerous ghost voices around the Cemetery.
 Towards the southeast corner of the Colonial Park I have two recordings of the same man talking to me, on two different occasions.

 Last, but not least, if you are planning on doing your own mini ghost hunting tour, walking around Colonial Park Cemetery, don't think about trying to get in.
 Yes, the fence could easily be navigated.
 You will get caught.
 The city of Savannah has numerous cameras fixed on the Cemetery grounds.
 You will get caught, you will get fined.
 So, don't even try it.
 Stay outside of the Cemetery, you'll still have a great time.

-We have three ghost tours which regularly go to, or start at Colonial Park Cemetery.
+We have three ghost tours in Savannah which regularly go to, or start at Colonial Park Cemetery.
 On each of this ghost walks you'll hear the stories associated with the dark history of Colonial Park Cemetery.

 If you’re looking to visit Colonial Park Cemetery, our advice is to do so in the early evening before they close the gates.
 Before it is time to go check out haunted Savannah on your ghost tour head over to the Cemetery and check it out.